jasurkhaitov/pharmacy/README.md

 3. **🛍️ Add to Cart & Checkout**
 4. **📦 Manage Orders & Inventory (for Admins, Owners, and Managers)**
 5. **📊 Generate Reports**

-## 🤝 Contributing

-Feel free to fork this repository and submit pull requests for improvements or bug fixes.

-## 📜 License

-This project is licensed under the MIT License.